 The spark plug creates the spark that drives your Kohler-powered equipment.
 While your Kohler 3000 Series 6.5 HP or 25 HP engine runs, carbon builds up around the spark plug.
-This can cause the spark from the spark plug to weaken, causing your engine to perform poorly.
+This can weaken the spark from the spark plug, causing your engine to perform poorly.
 Beyond carbon buildup, the spark plug of your Kohler engine wears as the engine runs.
 When the spark plug is worn, complete combustion does not occur and fuel is expelled through the exhaust system, which results in a black smoke cloud.
 Therefore, replacing your spark plug, whether it is a Kohler 7000 series spark plug or any other, after a certain amount of use is a wise decision to keep your equipment running in peak condition.

 Changing a Kohler 25 HP Engine Spark Plug

 Clean the area around the installed spark plug with the can of compressed air.
 You need to ensure that no debris can fall into the engine when you remove the spark plug.